nesrinechaouani/manara_aws_project1/README.md

 - EC2 instances run Amazon Linux 2 with Apache and PHP installed via user data.

+- Instances reside in private subnets for enhanced security.

 - Auto Scaling ensures high availability and scales EC2 instances based on demand.

 - RDS is deployed in Multi-AZ mode for resilience.

-- The PHP app automatically retrieves DB credentials from Secrets Manager.
+- The PHP app retrieves database credentials securely from Secrets Manager.

+- The ALB in public subnets exposes the application safely without exposing EC2 directly.

-- For production, the PHP code can be hosted in S3 or Git, allowing updates without modifying the template.
+- For production, PHP code can be deployed from S3 or Git, allowing updates without modifying the template.
 ---
 ### License